cg2021c/threejs-presentation-vincent-dan-teman-teman/Ammo.JS/README.md

 ---
 ## Coding and Explanation

-To demonstrate the Physical Simulation using Three.js and Ammo.js, Follow this 4 ~~SUPERHARD~~ Simple Steps!
+To demonstrate the Physical Simulation using Three.js and Ammo.js, Follow this 4 ~~distressing~~ simple steps!